 Americans are likely spending more time at home than people have consistently done in decades.
 This unprecedented time in history is perhaps an opportunity for us to take a step back and smell the proverbial roses.
-Or, you can literally dig in and create your own cornucopia of produce.
+Or, you can literally dig in and grow a vegetable garden.

 On a personal note, I grew up gardening but wandered away from it as time constraints limited my desire to spend my free time doing more work.
 With the onset of the pandemic leaving me with more time on my hands, I opted to once again rediscover my love for planting.
 Now I’m looking forward to the harvest — and you can, too.

 8 Reasons Why Now Is the Perfect Time to Plant a Garden

 1. You likely have more time at home.

 Take some of the extra time you have at home to create a productive outlet and grow a vegetable garden full of your own food.

 2. Garden-fresh vegetables taste so much better than store-bought options.

 It doesn’t get any fresher than traveling from your home garden to your kitchen.
 Store-bought produce is often harvested weeks before it makes its appearance at your local grocery store.
 Growing tomatoes in pots can make all the difference.

 3. Growing your own food can help you eat healthier.